Love Your First Trimester With These Essentials

 Depending on how you are feeling, you may need to adjust some of your clothes to accommodate your growing body.
 With my first child, I gained 12 lbs. in the first trimester and needed to alter what I wore the closer I got to 13 weeks but with my second, I wore all the same clothes the whole first three months.
-If you find yourself like me with my first baby, here’s all the adjustments I made those first 13 weeks.
+If you find yourself like me with my first baby, here are all the adjustments I made in those first 13 weeks.

 These saved me from buying new bras right away.
 I noticed within a month my chest was getting wider and my boobs were slowly getting bigger.
 My bras pretty quickly became tight and made wearing them very uncomfortable.
 So I ran to Amazon and picked up these bra extenders and made my first trimester a lot more comfortable without having to buy a new bra just yet.